 Does FCLF make loans like a bank?
 Florida Community Loan Fund underwrites much like a bank in that it requires a complete financial picture of organization; project financial statements; and a complete understanding of all sources & uses of funds.
 FCLF looks for cash flow to repay its loans.
 However, FCLF also looks at things a bank does not - experience and reputation in the community count and social impact is important.
 FCLF may consider non-traditional collateral.
 FCLF considers more flexible loan structure.
 FCLF’s rates and fees are typically comparable to bank rates for similar loans.

 How much can I borrow and what at what rate?
-The maximum loan available for a single loan is currently $5 million.
-(Larger loan sizes may be available for real-estate secured projects and through partnership lending.)
-Rates are fixed and range from 4.0% to 6.0%.
+The maximum loan available for a single loan is currently $6.5 million.
+(Larger loan sizes may be available for real-estate secured projects through partnerships with other conventional and nonprofit lenders.)
+Rates are fixed and range from 5.125% to 8.00%.

 Do you require collateral?
 What collateral is acceptable?
 Collateral is required.
 FCLF does not make unsecured loans.
 Most projects financed by FCLF Fund have real estate as collateral.
 Loan-to-value (LTV) will vary based on collateral type, but is typically in the 70% to 85% range.